zengelan/eks-workshop/content/008_Connect_MVC/Enable/_index.md

   - beginner
 ---

-##Enable MVISION Cloud
+## Enable MVISION Cloud

+#### - AWS Settings Configuration
-Find your AWS account #
-We will need this later.
+Find your AWS account number we will need this later.
+- Log into provided AWS Account

 1. Navigate to Support > Support center

-2. Note your account #
+2. Note your account number.
+Save this number for later.

-Creating an S3 bucket
+- Creating an S3 bucket
 The CloudTrail logs will be stored in an S3 bucket so we first need to create a bucket.
 1. From the AWS console, navigate to S3.
 2. Click Create bucket
 3. Provide the following:

-•	Bucket name: RSALab##-cloudtrail (see http://docs.aws.amazon.com/awscloudt...uirements.html for naming rules)
+Bucket name: RSALab-cloudtrail (see http://docs.aws.amazon.com/awscloudt...uirements.html for naming rules)
-•	Region: Pick one
+•	Region: US-East

 NOTE:

 •	On the Set properties page, hit next.
 We don't need any of this.
 •	On the set permissions tab, accept the defaults and hit next
 •	Review the bucket settings and select Create Bucket

-4. Repeat this process and create another bucket called skyhighdemo##-userdata
+4. Repeat this process and create another bucket called RSALab-userdata
 Note: this second bucket will be used for monitoring object level transactions on an S3 bucket.
 5. Use this spreadsheet (CloudTrail permissions tab) to create the S3 bucket permissions.
 Simply enter the account # and bucket name into the B1&2 cells and the permissions will be calculated.